Prospects for U.S.-Saudi Nuclear Energy Cooperation

 Saudi Arabia acceded to the Treaty on the Non-Proliferation of Nuclear Weapons (NPT) in 1988 and since 2009 has had a comprehensive safeguards agreement (CSA) with the IAEA on all nuclear facilities.
 CSAs entail monitoring and inspections designed to impede the development of nuclear weapons.
 Saudi Arabia has not concluded an Additional Protocol to its CSA, which would enhance the IAEA's ability to investigate undeclared nuclear facilities and activities.
 In 2024, Saudi Arabia rescinded a small quantities protocol (SQP) to its CSA.
 SQPs hold "in abeyance" most CSA procedures for states with limited nuclear activities.
 Other international mechanisms restrict the spread of sensitive nuclear technology, including for enrichment.

 In 2020, Saudi authorities denied claims in the press, attributed to "Western officials," that Saudi Arabia had accepted China's help to build a facility for milling uranium oxide ore.
 Saudi Arabia's CSA requires the government to declare such a facility to the IAEA.
-Other press reports discussed another possible undeclared site.
+Other press reports discussed another possible undeclared nuclear site.

 Both highly enriched uranium and plutonium can be used as fuel in some types of nuclear reactors but also are used as fissile material in nuclear weapons.
 Consequently, ostensibly peaceful enrichment and reprocessing facilities frequently generate concern that a government's facilities may aid nuclear weapons programs.
 Conversely, a nuclear program without such facilities generally poses little proliferation risk, but may pose security and/or environmental risks.